trimstray/nginx-admins-handbook/README.md

 One of the frequent uses of the NGINX is setting it up as a proxy server.

-#### :beginner: Use pass directive compatible with backend layer protocol
+#### :beginner: Use pass directive compatible with backend protocol

 ###### Rationale